 - Gender differences in either homo- or hemizygous animals with regards to Aβ pathology have not been reported in this line.

-- The homozygous & hemizygous ARTE10 animals are reported to possess a relatively low rate of premature mortality (15% and 0% at 12 months in respectively) with expected life-expectancy beyond 20 months.
+- The homozygous & hemizygous ARTE10 animals are reported to possess a relatively low rate of premature mortality (15% and 0% at 12 months, respectively) with expected life expectancy beyond 20 months.
 At Taconic Biosciences, we have observed limited mortality post-weaning in the breeding colony, with some incidence of a tremor phenotype.